Health and wellbeing services

 NHS Health Checks

 Did you know that if you're aged between 40 and 74 then you may be entitled to a free NHS Health check?
 The health check aims to reduce your chance of developing five different serious diseases: type 2 diabetes, heart disease, kidney disease, stroke or dementia.
-Find out more on the NHS Health Check website or NHS Choices.
+Find out more on the NHS Health Check website or the main NHS website.

 You are eligible to receive a free flu jab if you receive a carers allowance, or you are the main carer for an elderly or disabled person whose welfare may be at risk if you fall ill.
 Ask your GP or pharmacist for more information.